 corresponds directly to an IRI prefix in Turtle, such as loinc:

-in the above example.
+or sct: in the above example.
 The

-concept IRI for a given <Coding.system
+concept IRI for a given <Coding.system, Coding.code>

 pair is typically formed by: 1. looking up the appropriate

-IRI stem corresponding to the Coding.system
+IRI stem corresponding to the Coding.system;

 2. concatenating the IRI stem with the percent encoded Coding.code

 .
-Some vocabularies may also define Coding.code
+Some vocabularies may also define Coding.codes

 that are already concept IRIs, bypassing the need for the